-- Light blue shows the additional extent of an extreme flood from rivers or the sea.
+- Flood Zone 2 shows the additional extent of an extreme flood from rivers or the sea.
 These outlying areas are likely to be affected by a major flood, with up to a 0.1 per cent (1 in 1000) chance of occurring each year.

 These two colours show the extent of the natural floodplain if there were no flood defences or certain other manmade structures and channel improvements.

 - Where there is no blue shading, this shows the area where flooding from rivers and the sea is very unlikely.
 There is less than a 0.1 per cent (1 in 1000) chance of flooding occurring each year.
-The majority of England and Wales falls within this area.
-(For planning and development purposes, this is the same as Flood Zone 1, in England only.)
+The majority of England falls within this area.
+(For planning and development purposes, this is Flood Zone 1)

 2. Flood Defences

-The purple line shows all flood defences built in the last five years to protect against river floods with a 1per cent (1 in 100) chance of happening each year, or floods from the sea with a 0.5 per cent (1 in 200) chance of happening each year, together with some, but not all, older defences and defences which protect against smaller floods.
+Flood defences shows flood defences built to protect against river floods with a 1per cent (1 in 100) chance of happening each year, or floods from the sea with a 0.5 per cent (1 in 200) chance of happening each year, together with some, but not all, older defences and defences which protect against smaller floods.
 Flood defences that are not yet shown, and the areas that benefit from them, will be gradually added.

-Hatched areas benefit from the flood defences shown, in the event of a river flood with a 1 per cent (1 in 100) chance of happening each year, or a flood from the sea with a 0.5 per cent (1 in 200) chance of happening each year.
+Areas benefiting from flood defences are areas that benefit from the flood defences shown, in the event of a river flood with a 1 per cent (1 in 100) chance of happening each year, or a flood from the sea with a 0.5 per cent (1 in 200) chance of happening each year.
 If the defences were not there, these areas would be flooded.